-At the end of every day, IB will obtain the following balances in each currency:
+At the end of every day, IBKR will obtain the following balances in each currency:

 The collateral balance per short stock is calculated by multiplying the prior day's closing price by an adjustment factor based on the currency, rounding this value up, then multiplying by the number of shares.